Isabella de' Medici: Early life

 Isabella de' Medici was born in Florence on August 31, 1542, as the third child and second daughter of Cosimo I, Duke of Tuscany, and Leonor Álvarez de Toledo y Osorio Pimentel (commonly referred to as Eleanor of Toledo).
 Alongside her brothers and sisters, she lived first in the Palazzo Vecchio and later in the Palazzo Pitti, spending much of her time as a child at her father's ancestral country home, Villa di Castello.
 The Medici children were educated at home by tutors in a range of subjects such as the classics, languages and arts, overseen by Cosimo's mother Maria Salviati, until her death.
 From the age of five, as a young Medici princess, she studied Latin and Greek under the tutelage of Antonio Angeli da Barga and Piero Vettori.
 From an early age Isabella showed a great love for music, which in her adulthood she used as means for self-expression.
 Her music instructor, Mattia Rampollini, known as Squitti, served as her mentor from 1551 to 1554.
 Remarkably, at just nine years old, Mariotto Cecchi commended her as "learned", and her tutor, Pier Francesco Riccio, received a letter proudly stating, "She makes Latin verses that are lengthier than a bible".

 Educated in the classics, she was also fluent in five languages: Spanish, French, Latin and Greek, in addition to her native Tuscan.
-A great beauty, from a young age she was said to have a lively, high-spirited and vivacious character that was commented on by courtiers.
+From a young age; she was said to have a lively, high-spirited and vivacious character that was commented on by courtiers.

 Isabella was also noted for her participation in traditionally male-dominated sports, such as hunting, where her equestrian skills were said to have surpassed that of many men in her entourage.